 The Pennsylvania Unemployment Compensation, or UC, law specifies that an independent contractor should:

-- Be and continue to be free from control or direction over the performance of the services involved, both under his or her contract of service and in fact, and
+- Be and continue to be free from control or direction over the performance of the services involved, both under his or her contract of service

 - Be customarily engaged in an independently established trade, occupation, profession or business